oscbyspro/Ultimathnum/README.md

 ```

 <details><summary>
-Here's the other conversion requirements...
+Here are the other conversion requirements...
 </summary><br><blockquote><p>
-Please :pray: that we may remove these at some point.
+Please :pray: that we may remove them at some point.
 </p></blockquote>

 ```swift